w9jds/w9jds.github.io/_posts/2015-10-7-using_design_library_coordinatorlayouts.md

 This also works if you want to attach it to the bottom of an action bar that collapses.
 Instead of having it move up from an item appearing, it follows the bottom of the action bar and disappears when the action bar is completely collapsed.

 This also allows for `CollapsingToolbarLayout`.
 This layout is effected by the scrolling behavior shown above, and allows for the action bar to expand (moving the title with it) and even switch into a parallax mode where the background turns into an image.
-A good example of this effect is the native Android application.
+A good example of this effect is the native Android contacts application.
 Here is a snippet of xml to show you how to do a parallax version of the Toolbar.

 {% highlight xml %}